European Foundation

 Author Aasmund Arup Seip, FAFO and Eurofound

-Measure added 07 September 2022 (updated 12 September 2022)
+Measure added 07 September 2022 (updated 13 June 2023)

 Background information

-As a result of increased energy prices in the autumn 2021, the Norwegian government introduced a temporary electricity support scheme for households that compensate for extraordinarily high expenses for electricity consumption (see Case NO-2021-49/2321 ).
+As a result of increased energy prices in the autumn 2021, the Norwegian government introduced a temporary electricity support scheme for households that compensate for the extraordinarily high electricity prices (see Case NO-2021-49/2321 ).
 In February 2022, a corresponding temporary scheme was established for sports teams and voluntary organisations with application for the period 1 December 2021 to 31 March 2022.
 On 1 April 2022, the government extended the scheme until March 2023.
 The government argued that for many sports teams and voluntary organisations, increased participation fees or reduced activity were the only way to increase income.
 To keep sport activities at present level, and to prevent participation fees to increase, the government introduced the support scheme.

 Content of measure

 The scheme for electricity support for sports teams and voluntary organisations is based on the same model as the electricity benefit scheme for households.
 The first part of the support scheme was introduced in February 2022, for the period 1 December 2021 to 31 March 2022.
 The grant was distributed to municipalities that had an average electricity price in December above NOK 0.7 (€0.07) per kWh.
-The municipalities were obliged to distribute the subsidy on to local teams and associations that experienced higher expenses as a result of the extraordinary electricity prices.
+The municipalities were obliged to distribute the subsidy to local teams and associations that experienced higher expenses as a result of the high electricity prices.
 The degree of compensation was set at the same level as the electricity allowance scheme for households, 55% of the electricity price above a threshold value of NOK 0.7 (€0.07) per kWh for December 2021 and 80% of the electricity price above a threshold value of NOK 0.7 (€0.07) per kWh for January–March 2022.

-The following organizations are eligible to apply:
+The following organisations are eligible to apply:

 • Businesses that are registered in the Voluntary Register